juancortez/shpeaustin/README.md

 	gulpfile.js 				Gulp file used for development
 ```

-## Running the app locally
+## Getting Started
-1. [Install Node.js][] (version 0.12.7)
+1. [Install Node.js][] (v6.2.1)
 2. Clone this project onto your computer.
 3. Run `npm install` to install the app's dependencies.
-5. Run `node app.js` to start the application
+4. [Create a Bluemix account][].
+It's free.
+5. [Follow instructions 3-6 on this page][]
+6. Follow the directions in the 'Creating and Binding SendGrid' section below to connect to the SendGrid application.
+7. Follow the directions in the 'Redis Database Binding' section below to connect to the Redis service.
+8. Setup the Google Calendar API by following the directions in the 'Setting up the Google Calendar API' section.
+9. Once all of these steps are done, run `$node app.js`.
+If the SendGrid and Redis applications were binded correctly, the app should run with no problems.
-6. Access the running app in a browser at http://localhost:6001
+10. Access the running app in a browser at http://localhost:6001
-7. [Note] In order to connect the Node.js application to SendGrid (the service that sends out e-mails) and the
+11. When developing locally, please keep in mind there are tools available to make development easier.
+Please read the 'Developing Locally' section for further instructions.
-Redis database, please follow the directions in the 'Deploying to Bluemix' section.
+12. Follow the directions in the 'Setting up Bluemix and GoDaddy' section to route the bluemix application to the austinshpe.org domain.

 ## Developing Locally
 There are various tools that are included in this project that makes development easier and automated.
 All automated tasks are located in the gulpfile.js.
 Some of the more important features are minifying and concatinating *.js files, and compiling *.less files.
 When developing, run the app locally with `node app.js` and open up another terminal to run the gulp file by typing, `gulp`.
 The gulpfile will watch all the changes and will run the tasks automatically.

-## Deploying to Bluemix
-1. In the terminal, navigate to the project's root directory.
-2. [Create a Bluemix account][].
-It's free.
-3. [Follow the instructions 3-6 on this page][]
-4. Follow the directions in the 'Creating and Binding SendGrid' section below to connect to the SendGrid application.
-5. Follow the directions in the 'Redis Database Binding' section below to connect to the Redis service.
+### SendGrid Application
+The sole purpose of the SendGrid application is to serve as a mailing client for the Bluemix application.
+The SendGrid API is connected to the
+Contact Us page, but can be placed in multiple locations.
+You just have to make a POST to the communication/contact endpoint with the appropriate data in the
+BODY of the request.
+The recipient of e-mails is set in the config/default.json file under the sendGridEmail key.

-## Creating and Binding SendGrid to Application
+### Creating and Binding SendGrid to Application
 In the root directory of the shpeaustin application, run the following commands:
 ```
 $cf create-service sendgrid free shpeaustinemail
 $cf bind-service shpeaustin shpeaustinemail
 $cf restage shpeaustin
 ```
 After those steps have been completed, follow the directions below.
  1. Go to the online [IBM Console][].
  2. Click on the shpeaustin nodejs application.
  3. Under SendGrid, click on the Show Credentials button.
  4. Copy those credentials and replace them with the existing /private_credentials *.json file
- 5. Verify that it works by running node app.js locally and sending an email.
- 6. If it suceeded, the terminal output should output: { message: 'success' }

-### SendGrid Application
+### Redis Database
-The sole purpose of the SendGrid application is to serve as a mailing client for the Bluemix application.
-The SendGrid API is connected to the
-Contact Us page, but can be placed in multiple locations.
-You just have to make a POST to the /contact endpoint with the appropriate data in the
-BODY of the request.
-The recipient of e-mails is set in the models/global.js file under the sendGridEmail e-mail.
+Redis is an open source (BSD licensed), in-memory data structure store, used as database, cache and message broker.
+When the node application first runs, the application populates the database with the data.
+After each subsequent run, the application loads data from the database, and caches it, which enables quicker performance.

 ## Redis Cloud Database Binding
  1. Go to the online [IBM Console][].